apache/iceberg/format/spec.md

 |**`hour`**|`JSON string: "hour"`|`"hour"`|
 |**`Partition Field`** [1,2]|`JSON object: {`<br />&nbsp;&nbsp;`"source-id": <id int>,`<br />&nbsp;&nbsp;`"field-id": <field id int>,`<br />&nbsp;&nbsp;`"name": <name string>,`<br />&nbsp;&nbsp;`"transform": <transform JSON>`<br />`}`|`{`<br />&nbsp;&nbsp;`"source-id": 1,`<br />&nbsp;&nbsp;`"field-id": 1000,`<br />&nbsp;&nbsp;`"name": "id_bucket",`<br />&nbsp;&nbsp;`"transform": "bucket[16]"`<br />`}`|

-Notes:
-1. In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
+In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.

-2. The `field-id` property was added for each partition field in v2.
+The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.

-3. For tables of version < V3, the ID of the source field of each partition field is set in `source-id`.
-For tables of version >= V3, the ID(s) of the source field(s) is set on `source-ids`, and `source-id` is omitted.
-See Appendix E for more details.
+Transforms that accept multiple arguments specify source field IDs using `source-ids` instead of `source-id`.
+Writers producing these transforms in v1 and v2 metadata should additionally produce the `source-id` field by setting it to the first ID from the `source-ids` list.
+Writers producing these transforms in v3 metadata should populate only the `source-ids` field because v3 readers will fully-support multi-arg transforms by reading this field.

+Older versions of the reference implementation can read tables with unknown transforms and will ignore multi-arg transforms, but other implementations may break if they encounter unknown transform names.

 ### Sort Orders